How Much Does It Cost to Stain a Deck?

 An attractive, well-maintained deck can add to the value of a home.
 When it comes time to sell, potential buyers will appreciate a deck that’s been kept in good condition.

-Cost to Stain a Deck: DIY vs. Hiring a Professional
+Staining a Deck: DIY vs. Hiring a Professional

 How to Save Money on the Cost to Stain a Deck